avneesh0612/solana-nft-qr/README.md

 }
 ```

 Now, in the root of the folder create a new file named `config.json`.
 This will be the config data for our collection.
-This is a sample for the config file-
+Here is a sample for the config file-

 ```
 {